yangfangs/physpetools/README.rst

     Reconstruct phylogenetic tree by FastTree.

 --fasttree_p
     Set FastTree advance parameters.
-More options about clustalw please to see `FastTree <http://www.microbesonline.org/fasttree/>`_.
+More options about FastTree please to see `FastTree <http://www.microbesonline.org/fasttree/>`_.

 build